vic-ma/howtodismantle.github.io/_posts/2024-06-03-Beckhoff-on-my-mind-Part-1-Connecting-Twincat-PLCs.md

 If the broadcast search cannot find it, then we help it by providing the IP address.
 It's important to change **Remote Route** to **None / Server**.
 Depending on the PLC configuration, we may also need to provide the username and password.
 If we set up a Twincat instance under Windows, like it's explained in the video series, then we leave all authentication blank.

-We also copy down the AMS ID we can see, because we'll need it later.
+We also copy down the AMS ID that's displayed, because we'll need it later.

 ![image](/assets/2024-06-03/020.png)

-After having added the route we can see it in the list.
-If not, hitting "Refresh" will help.
-As we can see, the column "Connected" is empty.
+After having added the route, we can see it in the list.
+If it's not there, hitting **Refresh Status** will help.
+As you can see, the **Connected** column is empty.

 ![image](/assets/2024-06-03/021.png)